buben19/prey/README.md

 ### Basic Concept

-Prey architecture is similiar with operating system.
+Prey architecture is similiar to an operating system.
 Core of application is sheduler, which is responsible for sheduling a new tasks.
 Any scan engine is only module, which is installed into sheduler.
 Like running application in operating system.